-Term of appointment will end at the close of the annual general meeting of NN Group N.V. in 2026
+1 Term of appointment will end at the close of the annual general meeting of NN Group in 2027

-David Knibbe was appointed to the Executive Board and designated as Chief Executive Officer of NN Group and chair of the Executive Board effective 1 October 2019.
-He is responsible for the business strategy, performance and day-to-day operations of NN Group.
-Mr Knibbe has been a member of the Management Board since 7 July 2014.
-On 1 September 2014, Mr Knibbe was appointed Chief Executive Officer Netherlands.
-In this role Mr Knibbe was responsible for NN Group's insurance and banking business in the Netherlands and leading the integration of NN and Delta Lloyd.
-From 2011 to 2014, he served as Chief Executive Officer of ING Insurance Europe.
-During 2010, Mr Knibbe was Chief Executive Officer Insurance Corporate Clients in the Netherlands.
-From 2007 to 2008, Mr Knibbe was General Manager of Nationale-Nederlanden Individual Life (retail life and individual pensions), which then became Intermediary Pensions and Retail Life with the addition of the SME pensions business in 2008.
-In 2009, Mr Knibbe became General Manager Pensions with the addition of corporate pensions and removal of retail life from his area of responsibility.
-Prior to that, from 2004 to 2007, Mr Knibbe was Director Disability and Accident Insurance of Nationale-Nederlanden.
-From 2002 to 2004, he was Managing Director of ING's life insurance and employee benefits joint venture with Piraeus Bank in Greece.
-Mr Knibbe was Head of Investments of Central-Holland of ING Bank from 2000 to 2002.
-Mr Knibbe started his professional career in 1997 when he joined ING, serving in various positions in investment management and banking.
-Mr Knibbe was chair of the board of the Dutch Association of Insurers (Verbond van Verzekeraars) from 9 December 2015 until 20 June 2018.
-From 20 July 2018 until 18 December 2019, he was vice-chair of the Dutch Association of Insurers.
+David Knibbe was appointed to the Executive Board and designated as Chief Executive Officer of the Issuer and as a result as chair of the Executive Board and Management Board effective 1 October 2019, and was reappointed on 2 June 2023.
+He is responsible for the business strategy, performance and day-to-day operations of the Issuer.
+Mr Knibbe has been a member of the Management Board since 7 July 2014 and served as Chief Executive Officer Netherlands.
+Mr. Knibbe's previous positions include Chief Executive Officer of ING Insurance Europe.
 Mr Knibbe holds a Master's degree in monetary economics from the Erasmus University in Rotterdam (the Netherlands).
 Furthermore, Mr Knibbe is member of the board and treasurer of the Confederation of Netherlands Industry and Employers (VNO-NCW), as well as member of the Federative Board VNO-NCW and MKB NL.
 He is also member of the board of the Johan Cruyff Foundation, member of the advisory board of JINC, member of the Hoogeschoolraad of Vereniging Trustfonds Erasmus University and member of the Geneva Association.
-On 26 April 2021, Mr Knibbe became member of the Pan European Insurance Forum.
-As from 1 July 2021, he is also member of the World Economic Forum's Alliance of CEO Climate Leaders and Governors meeting Financial Sector, and on 7 December 2021, he joined the supervisory board of Stichting Erasmus Trustfonds.
+He is also a member of the Pan European Insurance Forum, the World Economic Forum's Alliance of CEO Climate Leaders and Governors meeting Financial Sector and supervisory board member of Stichting Erasmus Trustfonds.
+On 15 February 2023, he became a societal member of the KHMW.

 Annemiek van Melick was appointed member of the Management Board as of 1 June 2022.
-She was also appointed member of the Executive Board and designated as Chief Financial Officer of NN Group and vicechair of the Executive Board.
-Ms van Melick has been a member of the Management Board since 1 June 2022.
-Ms Van Melick is responsible for NN Group's finance departments and investor relations.
-From 2020 to 2021 Ms Van Melick was Chief Financial Officer at a.s.r.
-N.V.
-From 2014 to 2019 she was Chief Financial Officer at de Volksbank.
-From 2012 to 2014 she was Chief Financial and Risk Officer at SNS Retail Bank.
-From 2008 to 2012 she worked at SNS REAAL as Director Corporate Strategy.
-From 2005 to 2008 Ms Van Melick was Director Investment Banking at Lehman Brothers.
-From 2001 to 2005 she worked as Associate Financing Group at Goldman Sachs in London.
+She was appointed member of the Executive Board and designated Chief Financial Officer of the Issuer and as a result vice-chair of the Executive Board and Management Board effective 1 July 2022.
+Ms Van Melick is responsible for the Issuer's finance departments and investor relations.
+Ms Van Melick's previous positions include Chief Financial Officer at a.s.r.

-Ms Van Melick holds a degree in Business administration from Nyenrode Business Universiteit (the Netherlands) and a law degree from Utrecht University (the Netherlands).
-Furthermore, Ms van Melick is a member of the supervisory board and chair of the audit committee at Royal Swinkels Family Breweries.
-Ms Van Melick is also a member of the CFO Forum.
+Ms Van Melick holds a degree in business administration from Nyenrode Business Universiteit (the Netherlands) and a law degree from Utrecht University (the Netherlands).
+Furthermore, Ms van Melick is a member of the supervisory board and chair of the audit committee at Royal Swinkels Family Brewers.
+Ms Van